Rockefeller Center Christmas tree cut down in Massachusetts: "It's a gift to the world"

 Click here for updates on this story

-WEST STOCKBRIDGE, Massachusetts (WBZ) — The Rockefeller Center Christmas tree is on its way to New York City after being cut down in West Stockbridge, Massachusetts on Thursday.
+WEST STOCKBRIDGE, Massachusetts (WCBS) — The Rockefeller Center Christmas tree is on its way to New York City after being cut down in West Stockbridge, Massachusetts on Thursday.

 A festive crowd showed up to say farewell to the tree and watch workers saw through the 74-foot Norway Spruce.
 The 11-ton tree was then hoisted up with a crane and loaded onto a flatbed for New York, where it will arrive on Saturday.